manifoldai/reinforcement_learning_public/README.md

 1. Install docker and docker-compose for your platfrom
 2. Run `./start.sh` in the project root folder.
 This starts a docker container with correct port configuration.
 3. Run `docker ps` at command line.
 This prints the port forwarding information.
+4. The output looks something like <image src=docker_ps_sc.png></image>
-4. Go to https:/localhost/port_number where port_number is something like 32768 you find from the `docker ps` command
+4. Go to https:/localhost/port_number where port_number is where 8888 is mapped to.
+In the above example, it is 32785.
-5. You can access the notebooks from there.
+5. You can access the notebooks from that url.
 6. If you want to exec into the container and run code there, do `docker exec -it container_id /bin/bash` where container_id is from the output of `docker ps` command

 <p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>